Make a Financial Contribution

 We actively collect books, papers, photographs, artifacts, memorabilia and other materials pertaining to the history of OHSU and the history of the health sciences.
 We are strongly interested in the personal collections of alumni and employees, and materials that highlight communities that are underrepresented in our holdings.

-Contact the University Archivist to discuss donating your materials.
+Contact the Director of Special Collections, Maria Cunningham, to discuss donating your materials.

 Our holdings include manuscript collections with an emphasis on health sciences in the Pacific Northwest.
 Narrative guides to processed collections can be accessed and searched through Archives West.
 Additionally, our artifact collection, with over 3,000 historic objects, includes medical instruments, supplies, uniforms, pharmacological materials, and samples of innovative technologies developed at OHSU.
 If we are unable to accept a donation, we will assist you in identifying a more appropriate repository.